zhigang-yao/events/iccm-satellite-24.md

 </p>

 <p style="text-align:justify;">
 The event will be held from January 8 to 12, 2025, at both the <a href="http://www.tsimf.cn/">Tsinghua Sanya International Mathematics Forum (TSIMF)</a> and the <a href="https://www.simis.cn/">Shanghai Institute for Mathematics and Interdisciplinary Sciences (SIMIS)</a>.
-It is sponsored by SIMIS and serves as a satellite conference to the 2024 Annual International Congress of Chinese Mathematicians, which will be held in Shanghai and Beijing from January 3 to 9, 2025.
+It is sponsored by SIMIS and serves as a satellite conference to the 2024 International Congress of Chinese Mathematicians, which will be held in Shanghai from January 3 to 9, 2025.
 </p>

 ## Invited Speakers